Best Crypto Wallets

 In this scenario, a target is sent a fake hardware wallet.
 This hardware wallet has been modified so that hackers can use it to break into your account funds later on.
 It’s programmed to transmit private keys to them anonymously.

-Owners get tricked into thinking a replacement is due.
+Victims get tricked into thinking a replacement is due.
 They receive a replacement wallet, accompanied by an official-looking letter warning them that their wallet has been compromised.

 Cryptojacking